Decorating with Gold Accents Adds Glamour at Home

 (Above) Gold-trimmed shower door

-Allyson, an avid traveler, purchased a circa-1920s home in Brooklyn knowing it needed to be renovated.
-She posted her project on Sweeten and was matched with a general contractor who replaced her bathroom with a more modern one.
-Allyson had collected artwork from around the world, so she wanted to make sure her love of culture was reflected in the ultimate design—and it was.
-Bringing rich, gold-bronze hues was one way to do so.
+Allyson, an avid traveler, purchased a circa-1920s home in Brooklyn.
+She found a Sweeten general contractor who would bring her very unique vision to life.
+Allyson had collected artwork from around the world which inspired her design.
+Incorporating rich, gold-bronze hues was one way to do so.
 She had brass-rod inlays laid into the custom floor.
-And she sourced gold-brass sinks from Australia and installed similarly hued sconces.
+Gold-brass sinks were sourced from Australia with similarly bright sconces just above.

 Leah had already been through a kitchen renovation when she turned to Sweeten for her next project: her bathroom.
-She wanted to replace the frumpy 1970s aesthetic with a more contemporary design.
+The frumpy 1970s aesthetic would be replaced with a more contemporary design.
 The rip-and-replace renovation didn’t take long, and it came out better than she thought.
-Originally she planned to incorporate white and silver tones, but at the last minute decided to add a touch of warmth by using gold fixtures.
+Originally she planned to incorporate white and silver tones.
+But, at the last minute, she decided to add a touch of warmth by using gold fixtures.

 (Above) Mitzie + Jenifer’s gold-leafed foyer